risevest/octonet/docs/Authentication.md

 The Authentication module in Octonet exists for 2 main reasons:

 - User session management
-- Service session management
+- System session management

-These involves managing sessions for requests initiated by the user or the service.
+These involve managing sessions for requests initiated by the user or the system.
 Usually, a session token is provided in the request header through which a session object is obtained.

-One way through which a user session can be differentiated from a service session is the `scheme` value.
+One way through which a user session can be differentiated from a system session is the `scheme` value.
 This is depicted as shown below.

 ```js
 // express request headers.